d02d33pak/100-days-of-code/log.md

 ### Day 05: July 16, Sunday, 2017

-**Today's Progress**: Registered for HackerEarth's 'THNINK-A-THON'.
+**Today's Progress**: Registered for HackerEarth's 'THINK-A-THON'.
 Solved around 25 MCQs(Multiple Choice Questions).

 _**Thoughts:**_ The questions(MCQs) were in Java, C/C++ and Perl.
 Even though I'm not much used to Java and Perl(not at all in case of Perl), I managed to solve most of the questions.
 Brushed-up some of my basics in C/C++.